 Of course, a degree in computer science is up there as one of the most profitable graduate degrees, helping graduates to find employment in a number of fields including software design, information technology, and data security.
 With coding quickly becoming one of the most lucrative languages, anyone with a degree in computer science is bound to do well.

-It turns out that mechanical, electrical and industrial engineering isn’t the only profitable engineering degrees and Biomedical can provide its graduates with great prospects too.
-A Biomedical degree applies the principles of engineering to biology in a medical context helping to close the gap between engineering and medicine to save lives in a healthcare setting.
+It turns out that mechanical, electrical and industrial engineering isn’t the only profitable engineering degrees and biomedical engineering can provide its graduates with great prospects too.
+A biomedical degree applies the principles of engineering to biology in a medical context helping to close the gap between engineering and medicine to save lives in a healthcare setting.
 For those who love science, engineering, and medicine, a biomedical degree is a great career booster.

 Applied mathematics combines the mathematical methods found in different fields including science, engineering, business, and computer science making it a highly prized degree in many industries.
 A degree in applied mathematics shows more than just an ability to crunch difficult numbers and can contribute significantly to solving global problems.

-A degree in statistics combines mathematics with computer science as well as the physical and social sciences and can lead to careers in Actuary, data analytics, quantitative analysis, and computer systems for companies ranging from small scale startups to sports clubs and even the federal government.
+A degree in statistics combines mathematics with computer science as well as the physical and social sciences and can lead to careers in actuarial science, data analytics, quantitative analysis, and computer systems for companies ranging from small scale startups to sports clubs and even the federal government.